 I wasn’t at all scared walking around Medellín or Cartagena at night.
 I went out nearly every night solo and met people in salsa clubs, on tinder dates and tours.
 With the insurgence of violence in the U.S, traveling is one of the few parts of my life where I can benefit from being an American citizen so I will enjoy it while I still can.
 Because of my passport privilege, I enjoyed some of the perks of being a Western tourist.
 Although, I did experience harassment from officials who demanded proof I was “legal.”

 3. Stepping outside of My Comfort Zone is Necessary

 I never imagined myself using tinder in a foreign country, but this entire trip was about stepping outside of my comfort zone.
 I wore a bathing suit in public for the first time, so naturally, doing what frightened me was next.
-The worst tinder date I ever went on was in Medellín with a guy who made me go grocery shopping with him.
-Men are trash!
+I’m excited to use tinder on my next adventure!

 4. Haiti wasn’t the only settlement for free Black people

 When I went to San Basilio de Palenque with Real Cartagena tours, I learned that it was the first city for free Black people in South America.
 I also learned about how enslaved African women utilized hair braiding as a way to map their escapes.
 The people in this town don’t speak Spanish.
 They’ve managed to preserve their indigenous languages during and after the Middle Passage.
 In spite of the enslavement, displacement, and marginalization they’ve faced, Afro-Colombians continue to fight for representation and visibility in Colombia.
 I am committed to contributing to tourism in the African diaspora by supporting companies that directly give back like Real Cartagena Tours.

 5. Traveling by choice is the ultimate luxury